wellpro-paul/med-interviewer/architecture.md

 ### 1. Frontend (React)
 - Multi-page navigation using React Router:
   1. **Questionnaire Import Page:** Paste or upload FHIR Questionnaire JSON or Markdown.
-Transform Markdown to FHIR JSON.
+Transform Markdown to FHIR JSON using Gemini LLM.
 Load the questionnaire for use in the interview.
   2. **Chat Interview Page:** Conversational chat UI, driven by the loaded FHIR Questionnaire.
 Hybrid scoring UI for each symptom.
-  3. **Logs Page:** View, download, or delete chat logs (no modal; full page).
+  3. **Logs Page:** View, download, or delete chat logs (Markdown and FHIR JSON) in a full-page UI.
 - Responsive chat UI (Material UI or similar)
 - Adaptive conversation engine (drives question flow)
 - **Symptom scoring UI:** For each symptom, a 0–4 scale (buttons/chips) is shown for the user to select a score, in addition to the conversational chat.
 The AI prompts for a score if not provided.
 Section and grand totals are calculated and shown.